-Best Gas Rewards Cards: Tank Up, Road Warriors
+Best Gas Rewards Cards 2024: Tank Up, Road Warriors

 You don’t have to drive a gas guzzler or endure a killer daily commute to benefit from a gas rewards card.
-The same credit cards that dole out 3% to 5% cash back on groceries, dining out, travel, and more can also pay off at the gas pump.
+General purpose credit cards that dole out 3% to 5% cash back on groceries, dining out, travel, and other spending categories can also pay off at the gas pump.
+Cash back cards from Citi, PNC, USAA, American Express and warehouse clubs like Costco and Sam’s Club pay as much as 5% back on gas and EV charging.

 To pick the best credit cards for gas rewards, we ran dozens of cards through the paces, calculating cashback rates, sign-up bonuses, and identifying features that matter to road warriors.